mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ### LCD 16x2

 1. Shows heading (true or magnetic) at ~1 Hz frequency
-2. Shows messages of `setup()` on boot
-3. Shows info messages on the way, related to calibration status, user interaction on web UI, OTA update progress etc.
+2. Shows info messages on the way, related to calibration status, user interaction on web UI, OTA update progress etc.
    - Info messages are visible for ~1 second before replaced by heading again
-4. To avoid unnecessary blinking the LCD will refresh only if the content to be shown is different from what's already on the display.
+3. To avoid unnecessary blinking the LCD will refresh only if the content to be shown is different from what's already on the display.

 ### Two led indicators